Nabie/object-oriented-programming-in-R/chapters/07_R6_classes.md

 A <- R6Class("A", public = list(x = 5), private = list(y = 13))
 ```

-With this defintion of class `A` we should be able to access object's `x` attributes, and we can:
+With this definition of class `A`, we should be able to access object's `x` attributes, and we can:

 ```{r}
 a <- A$new()